chapel-lang/chapel/doc/rst/language/spec/modules.rst

 or a combination of ``use`` and ``import`` statements, then the newly-visible names are inserted in to a common enclosing scope.

-An error is signaled if multiple enumeration constants or public module-level symbols would be inserted into this enclosing scope with the same name, and that name is accessed by other statements in the same scope as the use.
+An error is signaled if multiple conflicting enumeration constants or public module-level symbols would be inserted into this enclosing scope with the same name, and that name is accessed by other statements in the same scope as the use.
+Remember that this does not apply to functions unless they are also indistinguishable in other ways, see :ref:`Function_Overloading`.

 A module or enum being used may optionally be given a new name using the ``as`` keyword.
 This new name will be usable from the scope of the use in place of the